jfalcou/eve/doc/manual/functions/arithmetic/rsqrt.rst

 Options
 *******

-  - with :ref:`raw_ <feature-decorator>` : if any fast and dirty intrinsic exists it will be returned with generally poor accuracy.
+  - with :ref:`raw_ <feature-decorator>` decorator: if any fast and dirty intrinsic exists it will be used with generally poor accuracy.

 Example
 *******